 Try to work with your child to identify the aspects that were more successful than others and select one area to improve on for the next period of time.
 Assistance from an Educational Specialist or some further assistance should be considered.

-This part of the NAPLAN relies on accurate and fluent reading, your child needs to be able to read words correctly and relatively quickly in order to get through the whole paper.
+The reading section of the NAPLAN is a comprehension task that aims to assess reading, vocabulary and strategies.
+This part of the exam relies on accurate and fluent reading, your child needs to be able to read words correctly and relatively quickly in order to get through the whole paper.
 There is a huge amount of reading and each passage has only a handful of questions before your child needs to move onto the next passage about something entirely different.

 Students are asked to create a narrative or story, a piece of persuasive text.
 It is important to know that there is a rubric or criteria for scoring the writing section of the NAPLAN, which focuses on the very small details of the writing process – punctuation, grammar, word usage, word order – basically, sentence construction.
 Children can score very well by writing a few wonderful sentences or score really poorly by composing a long and interesting story with spelling, punctuation, grammar and vocabulary errors.